Published on February 26th, 2014 | by Ruben0

 Ochavico is the standard Oloroso in the Garvey product range

 The situation of Garvey may not look good (takeovers, financial scandals, mergers, strikes…) but the bodega is still active and its products are still out there in stores.
-The bodega was part of the Nueva Rumasa group, which also includes Zoilo Ruiz Mateos.
+The bodega was part of the Nueva Rumasa group, which also includes other brands like Zoilo Ruiz Mateos.
 With the Ruiz-Mateos family currently being taken to court for fraud, and the new owner in custody for yet another case, the company is currently looking for a new investor to secure a better future.

 The dry Oloroso Ochavico is part of the core range, which also holds their flagship wine, the Fino San Patricio.
 Ochavico is said to be around 6 to 8 years of age.
 My bottle dates back to 2011.
 The current situation of the soleras is a little unclear, some of the wine stocks have been sold in order to provide money to keep the bodega running, I surely hope the rest is taken care of properly.

 The brand Ochavico was originally owned by the almacenista Lamadrid from El Puerto de Santa María, but they used it for Amontillado and Spanish ‘cognac’.